 What is an Eating Disorder Support Group?

-Eating disorder support groups uphold interpersonal contact among members in several ways.
-Though eating disorder support groups traditionally meet in person for conversational interactions, contact is also maintained through teleconferences, internet forums, mailing lists, and printed newsletters.
-No matter the method of communication and connection, eating disorder support groups can be a helpful resource to any man or woman who is seeking to maintain their recovery.
+Though a support group traditionally meets in person for conversational interactions, contact is also maintained through teleconferences, internet forums, mailing lists, and printed newsletters.
+No matter the method of communication and connection, a support group for eating disorders can be a helpful resource to any man or woman who is seeking to maintain their recovery.

-To find eating disorder support groups in your area, please select a state:
+To find a support group in your area, please select a state:

 Check out our Online Support Group Directory for additional resources.